 - Nutrient solution: Use a nutrient solution specifically designed for hydroponic systems.
 These solutions are usually more concentrated than those used for soil-based gardening, so they can provide your plants with everything they need to thrive without relying on soil nutrients.

 - Adjust pH level: You can do this by testing the water regularly and adjusting the pH level accordingly.
+You can buy pH level adjusters available in the market for this purpose.
 This can help ensure that plants are getting the nutrients they need.

 - Choose plants carefully: Some plants are better suited for indoor growing, while others do better outdoors.
 Here are five vegetables well-suited for the Kratky method: Lettuce, Tomatoes, Bell peppers, Cucumbers, Zucchini.
 Do your research beforehand to ensure that you choose a plant that will thrive in a hydroponic system.